Contents

 • Epileptic seizures

-In any case where a dog shows signs of staggering, a veterinarian should be sought immediately.
+In all cases where a dog shows signs of staggering, a veterinarian should be consulted immediately.

 1. Calm your dog and keep him calm.